rsdamm/programmingexamples/README.md

 # programmingexamples
-programming examples to experiment with functionally
+programming examples to experiment with functionality